Confused about HDB grants? Answer these 5 simple questions, to find out exactly how many and how much HDB grants you are eligible for.

 Read these next:

-How Much Do You Need to Buy Your First Home?
+How Much Do You Need To Buy Your First Home In Singapore?

 What Type of HDB Flats Can Single Singaporeans Buy?